Ershad Sikder

-A song by Abdus Sattar Mohantan, titled "I will be dead", has been popularized throughout the country as Sikder's song.

 Biography

 Early life

 Sikder was born in the Madargona village of Nalchity Upazila, Jhalokati District.
 His father was Bande Ali.
 Between 1966 and 1967, Sikder moved from his birthplace to the Khulna District.
 After arriving in Khulna, Ershad worked as a railway worker for some time.
 From there, he began gradually robbing along the railway lines and joined a gang.
 Later, he formed his own gang and earned the name Ranga Chora from the locals.

 Between 1976 and 1977, he formed another gang named Ramada Bahini, which was involved in theft, robberies and terrorist activities along the Khulna Railway Station and the Ghat area.
 Together with his gang, Ershad occupied the 4th and 5th areas of Ghat, making it his exclusive regulator.

 Entry into politics

 In 1982, after the rise of former president Hussain Muhammad Ershad, Sikder entered politics through the Jatiya Party.
-In the 1988 election during the military rule, Sikder was elected as the Commissioner of Ward 8.
+In the 1988 election during the military rule, Sikder was elected as the commissioner of Ward 8.
 After forming the BNP government in 1991, Sikder joined it.
-On 26 December 1996, he again changed his party to the Awami League, but soon after being criticized, he was expelled.
-At the time of his 1999 arrest, he was still the Commissioner of Ward 8.
+On 26 December 1996, he again changed his party to the Awami League, but soon after being criticized, he was expelled as his relations to killing Khalid Hossain on May 15, 1999, another member of Awami league, was revealed to the public by his right-hand man and bodyguard Rajasakshi Nure Alam.
+At the time of his 1999 arrest, he was still the commissioner of Ward 8.